-In this conversation, Ruckus’ director of Marketing and Platform, Kayci Baldwin sits down with James Gregson, Creative Director for Lego’s internal agency, to discuss all things brand building, agencies, and creative problem solving.
+In this conversation, Ruckus’ Sr. Director of Marketing and Platform, Kayci Baldwin sits down with James Gregson, Creative Director for Lego’s internal agency, to discuss all things brand building, agencies, and creative problem solving.
 During this conversation, James shares his lesson’s learned, what brands can do to be more relevant, where he finds inspiration, and much more.

 Below, James breaks down the ways brands can cut through the noise, and create genuine connections with their audience, both for their fans and skeptics.